Blog - Washington, DC

 Pressed Porcelain Crown (eMax®)

 This is the most promising of the newer crown and bridge technologies.
-It offers tooth colored abutments that are first custom fabricated by the technician using wax patterns, which are then used as patterns to “press” the porcelain to those shapes on the abutment dies (replicas).
+It offers tooth-colored abutments that are first custom fabricated by the technician using wax patterns, which are then used as patterns to “press” the porcelain to those shapes on the abutment dies (replicas).
 This provides a tighter fit than the milled copings and crowns.
-The dentist and the laboratory have the option of customizing the esthetics in the anterior region by pressing the copings and applying the porcelain according to the patient’s personal esthetic requirements.
+The dentist and the laboratory can customize the esthetics in the anterior region by pressing the copings and applying the porcelain according to the patient’s personal esthetic requirements.
 They also provide excellent posterior crowns.

 Strengths: natural colored, better fitting copings; anatomic form created by the technician rather than a library from a software program.